huggingface/datasets/docs/source/using_metrics.rst

 Computing the metric scores
 -----------------------------------------

-The evaluation of a metric scores is done by using the :func:`nlp.Metric.compute` method.
+The evaluation of a metric scores is done by using the :func:`datasets.Metric.compute` method.

 This method can accept several arguments:

-- predictions and references: you can add predictions and references (to be added at the end of the cache if you have used :func:`nlp.Metric.add` or :func:`nlp.Metric.add_batch` before)
+- predictions and references: you can add predictions and references (to be added at the end of the cache if you have used :func:`datasets.Metric.add` or :func:`datasets.Metric.add_batch` before)
 - specific arguments that can be required or can modify the behavior of some metrics (print the metric input description to see the details with ``print(metric)`` or ``print(metric.inputs_description)``).

-In the simplest case (when the predictions and references have already been added with ``add`` or ``add_batch`` and no specific argument need to be set to modify the default behavior of the metric, we can just call :func:`nlp.Metric.compute`:
+In the simplest case (when the predictions and references have already been added with ``add`` or ``add_batch`` and no specific argument need to be set to modify the default behavior of the metric, we can just call :func:`datasets.Metric.compute`:

 .. code-block::